populse/populse_db/README.md

 # Installation

+From PyPI:

+    # A compatible version of Python and Pip must be installed

+    To install pip:
+    sudo apt-get install python-pip # Python2
+    sudo apt-get install python3-pip # Python3

+    # To install the module:
+    sudo pip install populse-db # Beware that it is the Pip version corresponding to the good Python version sudo pipx.x install populse-db # With a precise Pip version sudo pythonx.x -m pip install populse-db # With a precise Python version

 From source:

     # A compatible version of Python must be installed
     sudo apt-get install git
     git clone https://github.com/populse/populse_db.git /tmp/populse_db
     cd /tmp/populse_db
-    sudo python setup.py install # Beware that it is the good Python version cd /tmp
+    sudo python setup.py install # Beware that it is the good Python version (use pythonx.x to be sure) cd /tmp
     sudo rm -r /tmp/populse_db